Hassan-Osama/Competitive-Programing-RoadMap/README.md

 1. **Navigate to a Week:** Choose a week from the list above.
 2. **Check the Problem Links:** Click on the corresponding week to find the links to the problems in the `README.md` file.
 3. **View the Solutions:** Open the relevant `solution.cpp` files to see the C++ solutions.
-4. **Run the Solutions:** Use the provided solutions to test against sample inputs and outputs.

 ## How to Contribute